Activities at Sage House

 Oomph is a community-based exercise project held at Sage House.
 This session consists of a light exercise class.

-Our Quiz Hour sessions consist of range of throwback nostalgic gameshows including Blockbusters, Family Fortunes, Countdown, and Generation Game.
+Our Quiz Hour sessions consist of a range of throwback nostalgic gameshows including Blockbusters, Family Fortunes, Countdown, and Generation Game.
 Come and join the fun!

 Reading Friends is a new nationwide project to connect people through social reading activities.
 With the support of West Sussex Libraries, a wide variety of interests can be catered for, including poetry, reminiscence packs on different topics, favourite books from childhood, film and TV tie-ins, magazines, and newspapers.
 There is no set agenda - bring along your ideas and interests.